|frequently asked questions |

 - How do I know if the school is right for my teen?

 Our school is a therapeutic program structured around Christian values.
 The profile ECA student has come from a successful Christian home, but may have recently struggled in her spiritual relationship with God.
 Most ECA students have a history of demonstrating great potential.
 Most have been involved in church, youth group, and may have even gone on mission's trips or other outreaches.
 Their history of success is usually overshadowed by current choices and behavior problems.
 Parents enroll their daughter to take action before the problems become more serious.
 Some problems are given diagnoses such as Major Depression, ADD, ADHD, Bi-Polar disorder, and other mood or learning disorders.
 The problems can take on different forms, but a key factor is that the outward behaviors are symptoms of an internal struggle.
-We encourage you to submit an application for admission for a free evaluation of your particular circumstances.
+We encourage you to submit an admission assessment for a free evaluation of your particular circumstances.

 - How often can parents visit, call, or write?